ibm-vpc/terraform-provider-ibm/website/docs/r/is_lb_listener.html.markdown

 - `https_redirect_listener` - (Optional, String) ID of the listener that will be set as http redirect target.
 - `https_redirect_status_code` - (Optional, Integer) The HTTP status code to be returned in the redirect response, one of [301, 302, 303, 307, 308].
 - `https_redirect_uri` - (Optional, String) Target URI where traffic will be redirected.
+- `idle_connection_timeout` - (Optional, Integer) The idle connection timeout of the listener in seconds.
+This property will be present for load balancers in the `application` family.
+Default value is `50`.
 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute reference after your resource is created.